CW3E/MET-tools/README.md

 Substeps of the workflow are templated for different use-cases illustrating analysis of WRF, MPAS and CW3E preprocessed global model outputs.
 Utilities for preprocessing WRF and MPAS for ingestion into MET are included in this repository.
-It is assumed that operational model data such as ECMWF, GFS, GEFS have already been preprocessed as in standardized CW3E data products.
+It is assumed that operational model data such as ECMWF, GFS, GEFS have already been preprocessed as in internally standardized CW3E data products.

 ### Generating Regional Landmasks for Verification
 In order to calculate relevant verification statistics, one should pre-generate